curi/fi/docs/_posts/2020-09-18-hello-and-welcome-to-fi.md

 ---
-title: "Hello, and welcome to FI"
+title: "Hello, and welcome to FI (opt1)"
 layout: post
 date: 2020-09-18 00:17
 parent: Posts
 categories: "fi fi-beginners"
 ---

+## context for this writing ~exercise/practice

 Audience: me in August 2017, essentially.

-> Note: I'm not sure I can speak with the tone of authority I do in this, but I'm fairly confident it's reasonable.
+*Note: I'm not sure I can speak with the tone of authority I do in this, but I'm fairly confident it's reasonable.*

+*After reviewing in Tutoring Max 41: This is not a good post.
+Lots of issues.
+Leaving it here for the record, but, yeah.*

+*Thinking about this now, it's more like 2020-Max wrote this for 2020-Max, not for 2017-Max.*

+*the (opt1) in the title indicates this is one of multiple ways to tackle the same issue; I intend to try other ways in future posts.*

+Please see [Tutoring Max #41 0:30:00 onwards](https://youtu.be/MxVzxS8uMto?t=1807) for discussion with ET about this post.

+## the post itself

 Fallible Ideas (FI) is not like other forums.
 Other forums have much lower standards.
 They think things like: "It's rude to criticise someone", "You have to stay on topic", or "It's better to praise new members than criticise them".
 Other forums encourage quantity over quality, and the *appearance* or *feeling* of good discussion over the *actual quality* of discussion.